Coolaroo

 Employment conditions in Coolaroo face significant challenges, ranking among the bottom 10% of areas assessed nationally

 Coolaroo has a balanced workforce with white and blue collar jobs.
-Manufacturing and industrial sectors are strongly represented.
+Manufacturing and industrial sectors are prominent.
+The unemployment rate was 15.7% in the past year, with an estimated employment growth of 2.3%.

 Frequently Asked Questions - Employment